paulharwood/TechWales/README.md

 - Non-punative access to the single market with free movement of people involved in the tech industry bringing the top talent in those fields into Wales
 - Wales specific VAT and tax initiatives that target globally innovative and disruptive technologies
 - A specific provision of funds for growth of tech in Wales, specifically for the growth of the Welsh tech economy until 2030
-- A move away from ‘jobs created’ to 'wages improved' as a metric of funding success
+- A move away from 'jobs created' to 'wages improved' as a metric of funding success

 The ‘jobs created’ metric has damaged the growth of small, risky businesses like small enterprising technology firms.
 It favours larger established enterprises like call centres, with higher volume, lower paid jobs.
 Higher wages for everyone in Wales across the board will help alleviate lots of the social issues that we face.
 It will also attract more of the international top talent we need to grow our tech economy.